50 Years of Automated Face Recognition: Advances in Deep Face Recognition

 Empirically, compared to ResNets, training ViT on FR models entails more augmentations and requires larger-scale training set~\cite{kim2024keypoint}.
 Fig.~\ref{fig:arch} shows how FR models have changed over time, from ResNets to newer ViT models that use attention and extra information to recognize faces better.

 While both CNNs, particularly ResNet variants like IR-SE models, and Vision Transformers (ViTs) have demonstrated SoTA performance, there is no single definitively best architecture for all FR tasks.
 ViTs have shown potential for marginally higher accuracy on some benchmarks, especially when trained on extremely large datasets, leveraging their capability to capture global image dependencies.
 However, they often necessitate more extensive training data and sophisticated augmentation strategies.
 ResNets remain highly competitive, often providing a more efficient balance between performance and training/inference cost, particularly with moderate-sized datasets.
-The optimal choice often depends on the specific application's constraints, including dataset size, available compute resources, and deployment environment.
+The optimal choice often depends on the specific application's constraints, including dataset size, compute resources, and deployment setting.

-Face recognition model deployment depends heavily on computational demands, mainly measured by FLOPs and model size.
+FR model deployment depends heavily on computational demands, mainly measured by FLOPs and model size.
 For example, IResNet50 needs 12.62 GFLOPs and has 43.59M parameters, while IResNet101 uses 24.19 GFLOPs and 65.15M parameters.
 ViT models are more demanding—ViT Small has 17.42 GFLOPs and 95.95M parameters, and ViT Base requires 24.83 GFLOPs with 114.87M parameters.
 On consumer GPUs such as Nvidia 3090, IResNet50 can process over 1400 images/second, while ViT Base handles about 640 images/second.
 Unlike academic research, industry models or government vendor models~\cite{liu2024farsight} can use model ensembles, further increasing the load.
-Additionally, pre-processing steps like face detection and alignment add to the overall computational cost.
+Preprocessing steps like face detection and alignment add to the computational cost.
 Note that ViT backbones can benefit from research that speed up ViT inference~\cite{dao2022flashattention,xFormers2022}.

 \textbf{Efficiency, Adaptation, and Compact Embeddings: } Beyond achieving maximum accuracy, research has also focused on developing efficient architectures suitable for deployment on resource-constrained devices like mobile phones.
 MobileFaceNet~\cite{chen2018mobilefacenets} employs depthwise separable convolutions to significantly reduce computational cost and model size while maintaining reasonable accuracy (IResNet100 at 99.83\% vs MobileFaceNet at 99.55\% in LFW verification accuracy while being 60$\times$ smaller).
 S-ViT\cite{kim2023s} applies sparse attention to reduce computational cost without sacrificing accuracy.
 The continuous evolution of neural network architectures, from deeper CNNs to attention-based Transformers and efficient mobile designs, has been a key driver alongside loss function innovations and larger datasets in pushing the performance boundaries of automated FR.